 Tuition and material fees are determined by the Board of the Wisconsin Technical College System.
-Please contact any campus Student Services for exact fee amounts.
+Please contact any Student Services Center for exact fee amounts.
 Fees are subject to change at any time.

-Occasionally, the District may offer a particu-lar course out of published sequence.
+Occasionally, the District may offer a particular course out of published sequence.
 By doing so, the District does not obligate itself to offer succeeding courses out of published

-Curriculum in this publication is effective for the 2012-13 academic year.
-Information was accurate as of March 31, 2012.
+Curriculum in this publication is effective for the 2013-14 academic year.
+Information was accurate as of March 31, 2013.
 Gateway reserves the right to modify course content.

-Current information is available by contacting any Student Services office.
+Current information is available by contacting any Student Services Center.